AppImage/appimage.github.io/README.md

 ## How to submit AppImages to the catalog

 Create a new file using [this link](https://github.com/AppImage/AppImageHub/new/master/data).
-The file should contain one line with a link to the AppImage.
+The file should contain one line with a link to the GitHub repository that hosts AppImages on its Releases page.
+Alternatively, a link to the AppImage.
 Nothing else.
 Then send a Pull Request to this repository.
 Travis CI will instantly perform an automated review of the AppImage, and in case it succeeds, you will see a __green__ result in your pull request.
 If you get a __red__ result, check the log of the Travis CI build, and fix it.

 ## How to use